dBankCore/steem/doc/building.md

 ### BUILD_STEEM_TESTNET=[OFF/ON]

-Builds steem for use in a private testnet.
+Builds dpayd for use in a private testnet.
 Also required for building unit tests.

 ### SKIP_BY_TX_ID=[OFF/ON]

 By default this is off.
 Enabling will prevent the account history plugin querying transactions by id, but saving around 65% of CPU time when reindexing.
 Enabling this option is a huge gain if you do not need this functionality.